rflbento/truelogic-code-challenge/README.md

 That's it!
 Thank you for considering me and I hope you like the logic I've implemented to solve these challenges.

 See ya!

+P.S: as a Tottenham fan, I feel bad for not seeing them in the first position 😂